-VAS 2236a Introduction to Print Media
+VAS 2236A Introduction to Print Media

-Welcome to Introduction to Print Media!
-Below you will find all the necessary information about this course including some important points concerning demonstrations, working in class and materials.
+Welcome to Introduction to Print Media.
+Below you will find all the necessary information about this course including evaluations, grading descriptors, demonstrations, working in class and materials.
 All aspects of the course will be discussed in class, but please read the course outline and refer back to it throughout the semester.